bluebanquise/bluebanquise/tutorials/docs/servers_farm_system_administration.md

 Configuration includes 3 files: main configuration file, forward file, and reverse file.
 (You can separate files into more if you wish, not needed here).

-Main configuration file is `/etc/named.conf`, and should be as follow:
+Main configuration file is `/etc/named.conf`, and should be as follow (we are creating an isolated cluster, if not, configure recursion and forwarders, refer to Bind9 documentation):

 ```
 options {